syntro-opensource/silverstripe-elemental-baseitem/README.md

-This module adds a blank base item which you can use to add sub-items to elements and a gridfield config which mimics the parent ElementalArea feel for these Items.
+This module adds a blank base item which you can use to add sub-items to elements and a gridfield config which mimics the parent ElementalArea feel for these Items, allowing an editor to handle these "blocks" like elements.

 This module is best used when the goal is to create an element which acts as a holder for some content "blocks".
 These blocks might for example be cards,